Fire retardant: Wildfire retardants

 Fire retardants applied to wildfires are usually a mixture of water and chemicals designed to wet the area as well as chemically retard a fire's progression through vegetation.
-Typically it is colored so that the application area can be seen from the air.
-Fire retardant gel based retardants which meet NFPA Standard 1150 are also being used in service.
+Typically they are colored so that the application area can be seen from the air.
+Fire retardant gel based retardants which meet NFPA Standard 1150 are also used.
 These are dyed other colors to differentiate them from the traditional red retardant.
 The gels and their dyes are designed to biodegrade naturally.

+Any fire retardant approved for use against wildfires on US Federal lands must be included on the United States Forest Service Qualified Products List.
+To be added to that list, the product must be tested by Wildland Fire Chemical Systems, a division of the National Technology and Development Program.
+This process can take up to two years.
 Phos-Chek is a brand of long-term retardant currently approved for wildland fire use.

-Any fire retardant approved for use against wildfires on U.S. Federal lands must be included on the United States Forest Service Qualified Products List.
-To be added to that list, the product must be tested by Wildland Fire Chemical Systems, a division of the National Technology and Development Program, a process that can take up to two years.
+Researchers at the University of Southern California's Department of Civil and Environmental Engineering published a report titled "Metals in Wildfire Suppressants".
+The report provided the first-ever chemical analysis of Phos-Chek fire retardant, which the research team studied because it is the most widely used.
+The USC researchers found that Phos-Chek contains high levels of heavy metals: 14.4 mg/L of cadmium, 72.7 mg/L of chromium, and 119 mg/L of vanadium.
+These numbers exceed California toxic waste limits by 14 times, 14 times, and 5 times, respectively.

 Phos-Chek also has a consumer-based fire retardant spray called Wildfire Home Defense that is effective immediately after application and that remains effective until it is washed off with heavy water levels.
-It's designed to be applied to fuel beds around homes and outbuildings to create a firebreak in the fuels leading up to each structure.
+It is designed to be applied to fuel beds around homes and outbuildings to create a firebreak in the fuels leading up to each structure.
 Ember Bloc is another consumer-based fire retardant gel that can be applied to the exterior of one's house and nearby structures to help protect against both embers and flames in a wildfire.
 It has a unique ability to cling onto the side of a house to withstand high heat and windy conditions.

 Environmental concerns

 Forest fire retardants that are used are generally considered non-toxic, but even less-toxic compounds carry some risk when organisms are exposed to large amounts.

-Fire retardants used in firefighting can be toxic to fish and wildlife as well as firefighters by releasing dioxins and furans when halogenated fire retardants are burned during fires, and drops within 300 feet of bodies of water are generally prohibited unless lives or property are directly threatened.
+As of 2008, drops within 300 feet of bodies of water are generally discouraged unless lives or property are directly threatened.
 The US Forest Service is the governing agency that conducts research and monitors the effect of fire retardants on wildland systems in the US.

-A study published in June 2014 found that marine bacteria have the ability to manufacture a non-synthetic source of chemically identical polybrominated diphenyl ethers (PBDEs).
-These chemicals are used as flame retardant, but are known to be toxic to the environment.